eyern/Github-search/README.md

 ## Description
 a website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.

-## User Requirements
-The applications allows users to do the following:

-+ Create a new quote.
-+ Upvote or downvote a quote.
-+ Delete a quote
-+ See the number of upvotes and number of downvotes for each quote.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

 ### Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.